joshuachoy/sti.clustering/README.md

 ![Results of elbow method](images/Number of centroids.png)

 From the graph above, the reduction in SSE tapers off at around *k* = 10, so we will use that for our number of clusters that we want to specify.
-This means that out of the 30 constituents of the STI, the k-means algorithm will divide them into 10 groups, with 3 companies in each.
+This means that out of the 30 constituents of the STI, the k-means algorithm will divide them into 10 groups.
+Note that it is not necessary for all groups to share the same amount of constituents.

 ```python
 #Reduction in SSE tapers off at around 10, which will be our number of centroids